 Knowledge accumulated through years of working in the library, be it over the reference desk or in the technical service, all will come in handy when you need it.

-The clear and strict rules helped to create orders in bibliographic control and I am grateful to have all the long hours of coaching at Paterson Campus by Mr Ng Soo Kwee, the Chief Cataloguer and Head of Technical services before I went for my first overseas course, even though I were not an IE staff, way back in July 1981.
+The clear and strict rules helped to create order in bibliographic control and I am grateful to have all the long hours of coaching at Paterson Campus by Mr Ng Soo Kwee, the Chief Cataloguer and Head of Technical services before I went for my first overseas course, even though I was not an IE staff, way back in July 1981.

-As some one who was on "pre-course attachment" before I went for UK studies, I was very much amazed by the contents of 3" by 5" catalogue card, of which main entry was created and added entries were added by duplicating the same white card using stencilling machines.
+As someone who was on "pre-course attachment" before I went for UK studies, I was very much amazed by the contents of the 3" by 5" catalogue card, of which main entry was created and added entries were added by duplicating the same white card using stencilling machines.

-With the two weeks of pre-course attachment in IE at Paterson Campus, I gained some basic understand of library works, and the study in Wales added the foundation in Librarianship and allowed me to sail far in the ocean of knowledge world.
+With the two weeks of the pre-course attachment in IE at Paterson Campus, I gained some basic understand of library work, and the study in Wales added the foundation in Librarianship and allowed me to sail far in the ocean of knowledge world.

-I enjoyed Cataloguing work and see the beauty of MARC coding format, nevertheless, I identified myself more as a Reference Librarian than a Cataloguer.
+I enjoyed Cataloguing work and saw the beauty of the MARC coding format.
+Nevertheless, I identified myself more as a reference librarian than as a cataloguer.

 In the small library circle in Singapore, among peers and counterparts in library work, I am still being introduced as the former Reference Librarian from NIE.

-By now, it was over 20 years since I unloaded my reference title, yet from time to time, I received the reference enquiries from peers in the library circle and I am glad I can served as a Reference Point all the time.
+By now, it has been over 20 years since I unloaded my reference title, yet from time to time, I receive reference enquiries from peers in the library circle and I am glad I can serve as a Reference Point until today.

-Appended here is a write out of a recent case:
+Appended here is a write-up of a recent case:

 1. Mrs Wang-Chen Hsiu Chin (1922-1983) was the University Librarian of the former University of Singapore, the predecessor institution of NUS.
 Mrs Wang joined the library in 1955 and retired as its head in 1978.
 She obtained both her MA in Political Science and Master of Librarianship from the University of Washington in Seattle.
 Prior to that, she had worked with a leading local Chinese newspaper, Nanyang Siang Pau, as a journalist and as the head of its resource centre.

-3. Mr Ng Soo Kwee, retired from NIE Acting Chief Librarian/Deputy Librarian post in 1995?
+3. Mr Ng Soo Kwee, retired from the NIE Chief Librarian post in 1994.